fmarotta/TReX/README.md

 all individuals are used.

 This is likely to be the slowest step of the pipeline, but it can be parallelised at will.

-You don't have time to train these models?
-E-mail the authors of the
-paper: they will be more than happy to provide the pre-trained models.
-Maybe they will even uploaded them to a public server.
+Nevertheless, if you cannot train these models, email the authors of the paper: they will be more than happy to provide the pre-trained models.
+Maybe the models will be even uploaded to a public server.

 ## Genotype-level TWAS